JurisProject/juris_whitepaper_public/framework.md

 The argument submission process will be locked following the response from the defending party, and the submission of additional evidence will be locked before the case proceeds to open discussion.
 New evidence may be submitted with majority High Jurist approval.
 Further discussion and questioning regarding the case, case details, and evidence, will take place via resolution processes outlined in paragraph 6.4.

 ### Smart Contract Logs
-(Anything technical on this?)
+One of the most critical peices of evidance provided to the Jurists will be the history of logs and transactions assiciated with the scart contract in question.
+This is especially true when a bug in the smart contract is what brought the contract to Juris.
+These logs will autmiatcally summarised and made available to Jurists as evidence.

 ## Resolution Mechanisms
-What do you do when you have a dispute with someone in meatspace?
+What do you do when you have a dispute with someone off the blockchain?
 First, you try to work it out amongst yourselves.
 If you can’t, you’d seek advice.
 If that advice doesn’t help you solve things, you’ll ask someone neutral to make the choice for you.
 Juris works the same way.

 ### SELF (Self-Enforced Library Functions) Judgement
 Problem it solves: Something has gone wrong with a smart contract.
 All parties to the contract agree what should happen next.
 This could be caused by a bug, a broken oracle feed, or any other unforeseen event.